Watching The Defectives

 David, a bookish looking middle-aged man, destroyed the festive mood in the little store in an instant.
 "Absolutely not.
 Those defectives and freaks?" he spat, indicating the colorful crowd outside the store, "They have nothing to do with MY life, thank you very much.
 This parade has as much dignity as a carnival freak show.
 It's no wonder the whole country hates us."

-But sure enough, the day after Pride, the Davids of the blogosphere dished out their heavy-handed dissections of parades around the country.
+Yet right on cue, the day after Pride, the Davids of the blogosphere dished out their heavy-handed dissections of parades around the country.
 Only this year, there was a palpably nastier tone to an already traditionally nasty annual debate.
 Blame the election, blame the recent avalanche of anti-gay legislation, but this year, the usual assimilationist arguments went beyond the hypothetical speculations that maybe our Pride parades were too outlandish, that maybe we weren't doing the movement any favors by showing the country a face that happened to be wearing 6-inch long false eyelashes.
-This year, there was some actual discussion about HOW we were going to "fix" Pride parades.
-How we might go about "discouraging" certain "elements" from taking part in the parades.
+This year there was some actual discussion about HOW we were going to "fix" Pride parades.
+Of how we might go about "discouraging" certain "elements" from taking part in the parades.

 These people that want to "fix" Pride don't understand the role that Pride parades have come to play.
 Initially, the gay parade was about visibility.
 It was about safety in numbers, and more importantly, "normalcy" in numbers.
 It was about the idea that if only straight America could see us, could just SEE US, that they'd love us.
 And accept us.
 That if we'd mass and march by the righteous millions, the sheer unstoppable force of our collective image would topple bigotry.
 Would right wrongs.
 Would stop hate.